MatCarvalho21/forca_2.0.py/README.md

 Caso acerte a palavra inteira, ele vence o jogo.
 Caso acerte uma letra, ela ficará em evidência e ele poderá jogar novamente sem perder um palpite.
 Caso erre, ele perde uma chance de palpitar.

 Uma vez que o jogado estourou o número de erros, ele tem a chance final de adivinhar a palavra em questão e vencer o jogo ou perder de vez.

+# FORCA.py 2.0 (English)
+## Description:
+This project was entirely developed by me, Matheus Carvalho, a second-semester student of the Data Science and Artificial Intelligence course at Escola de Matemática Aplicada (EMAp) at FGV-RJ.

+The application was entirely developed in the `python` language, which was the main focus in the programming area of my course during the first semester.
+It is a second version of a project I created at the beginning of the course with limited knowledge and little theoretical foundation.

+It is worth noting that the application has a database of words that players can use.
+Among them are `NBA TEAMS`, `NFL TEAMS`, and `COUNTRIES`.

+## Objective:
+The main goal of the project is to practice the language, as before joining college I had no concrete contact with any programming language.
+But also, to play hangman for real, especially with my beloved Laís Liguori.

+PS.: She is not good at it, but I enjoy playing with her.

+## Instructions:
+* First, you need to clone the repository to your machine;
+* Next, you need to run the `main.py` file, which is located in the `forca.py` folder;
+* Finally, just follow the commands that will be displayed on the terminal and have fun.

+PS.: You need to have Python installed on your machine.

+PS.2: To run the application, you need to install a Python library called `unidecode`.
+To do this, simply open the terminal and type `pip install unidecode`.

+## Tutorial:
+The hangman game is extremely simple.
+The player must guess the selected word.

+For this, they have a limited number of guesses.
+These guesses can be letters or words.
+The player can make multiple attempts until they correctly guess the word or run out of attempts.
+Each incorrect guess will result in the drawing of a hangman, and if the player fails to guess the word within the allowed attempts, the game is over.